Erasmus + Charter

 IPAC has been active in Erasmus for more than 25 years, proof of this is its achievement of the Erasmus + Charter for 2014-2020.

-Students wishing to participate in the Erasmus mobility study program and to benefit from the Erasmus scholarship can make themselves known to the international office.
+Students and administrative or teaching staff wishing to participate in the Erasmus mobility study program and to benefit from the Erasmus scholarship can make themselves known to the international office.

 Contact : Géraldine Hussenot